Newcastle-Cyber-Security-Group/charter/ORGANISER_CHARTER.md

      Any deviation from this communication practice should be communicated and justified to the other organisers in a timely manner.

+8. **Charter Amendment**

+   - Any proposed changes to the charter of NCSG must garner support from a majority of the organisers before being implemented.
+This ensures that any amendments to the charter reflect the collective agreement and consensus of the organising team.
+Discussions regarding charter amendments should be conducted openly and transparently, allowing all organisers the opportunity to voice their opinions and concerns before reaching a decision.

 ## Adherence as an Absolute Requirement

 All organisers are required to adhere strictly to the provisions of this